 ISO image is an archive file generally used for optical disks.
-ISO image uses file system ISO 9660 and have extension .iso or .image .
-ISO images can be written into CD, DVD, Blu-ray .
-ISO file are very popular way to distribute files, Linux distributions, media files etc.
+ISO image uses file system ISO 9660 and has extension .iso or .image.
+ISO images can be written into CD, DVD, Blu-ray.
+ISO file is a very popular way to distribute files, Linux distributions, media files, etc.

-We may want to list content of ISO image and check if the content we are looking for exist.
-Libcdio-utils is package that provides tool named iso-info where we will use to list ISO image content.
+We may want to list the content of ISO image and check if the content we are looking for exists.
+Libcdio-utils is a package that provides a tool named iso-info where we will use to list ISO image content.
 We can install libcdio-utils like below.

 $ sudo apt-get install libcdio-utils -y